weiogoh/Final-Year-Project-Applying-Machine-Learning-for-Data-Drive-Classification-of-Physical-Systems/Part 1 Feature Selection/Readme.md

 - Compressed Gas
 - Explosive
 - Oxidizer
-Each sample can belong to multiple hazard categories simultaneously.

 5. Train-Test Split: Dataset is split into 80% training and 20% testing and random state is fixed for reproducibility.